gammasoft71/xtd/docs/test_class.md

 For generic test_class actually no helper is provided.

-The folowing example show how to register a generic test class without helper:
+The following example show how to register a generic test class without helper:

 ```c++
 #include <xtd/tunit>